doomemacs/themes/README.md

   -  Fontify #hashtags and @at-tags, for personal convenience; see `doom-org-special-tags` to disable this.

-## Complimentary plugins
+## Complementary plugins
-The following plugins compliment our themes:
+The following plugins complement our themes:

 - To get dimmed sidebars and brighter source buffers (like in the [screenshots]), see [solaire-mode].